MuhammadShayanShahbaz/Smartphone-Human-Activity-Recognition-Machine-Learning/README.md

-# Smartphone-Human-Activity-Recognition-Machine-Learning
+# Smartphone Human Activity Recognition (HAR)
-A machine learning pipeline specifically engineered for Human Activity Recognition (HAR) that analyzes smartphone sensor data to classify physical movements.A comparative analysis of machine learning models for Human Activity Recognition (HAR), featuring a highly accurate Random Forest classifier and Lasso-based feature reduction.
+This repository features a machine learning pipeline engineered to classify physical movements using smartphone sensor data.
+The project includes a comparative analysis of various models, highlighted by a high-accuracy Random Forest classifier and Lasso-based feature reduction.
+Author: Muhammad Shayan Shahbaz
+Dataset Source: [Kaggle]
+Project Overview
+I developed this project by preprocessing a raw Human Activity Recognition dataset to create an optimized feature set.
+I then experimented with multiple machine learning architectures to evaluate their accuracy and error rates.
+The following report provides a detailed breakdown of the model performance and methodology: